amatveiakin/bughouse-chess/README.md

 ```

 Configure Apache:
-- Enable request redirection to make game server and statistics server available
+- Enable request redirection to make game server available.
-- (Optional) Set `Cache-Control` to `no-cache` to make sure that the clients are
+- Set `Cache-Control` to `no-cache` to make sure that the clients are always
-  always up-to-date.
+  up-to-date.
 - (Optional) Enable GZIP compression.

 Add this to `/etc/apache2/sites-available/<site>`: